jwinarske/rkboot/README.rst

 levinboot (name always lowercase) is a bootloader for (currently) RK3399 platforms with LPDDR4 memory.

-The project is currently in an α-state, as indicated by its version number (0.2).
+The project is currently in a β-state.
+Basic features work, but formats and features are still in flux.
+As a non-commercial project, no warranty is given for any breakage.

 Important project goals include: